Skip to main content

 Understand Large Language Models (LLMs), their strengths and limitations, and how Echo AI's multi-LLM approach improves customer insights

-Written by Emiliano Colosimo
+Written by Cynthia Tsai

-Updated over a week ago
+Updated over 5 months ago

 As you explore the capabilities of Echo AI, it's essential to understand the foundation of our technology: Large Language Models (LLMs).
 This document will provide a comprehensive overview of LLMs, their capabilities and limitations, and how Echo AI's unique multi-LLM approach sets us apart.